Who is allowed to fix bugs?

 This will announce to everyone else that you are working on the bug, which most likely will make other affected users very happy which is always positive.

-If there is no issue for the bug you want to fix you’ll need to create one first in the issue-tracker.
+If there is no issue for the bug you want to fix you’ll need to create one first.
+See the Issue Tracking documentation for more information.

 2. Find the earliest supported branch that has the bug